alterfw/alter/README.md

 ## Installation

-Alter uses [Composer](http://getcomposer.org/) to manage dependencies, so you need to install Composer use Alter.
+Alter uses [Composer](http://getcomposer.org/) to manage dependencies, so you need to install Composer to use Alter.

 Enter in the WordPress *themes* directory and run: